abhayr132/Chat-Assistant-for-SQLite-Database/README.md

     - It matched the department name or date when needed.
  * Based on the information, the assistant constructs an SQL query to fetch the relevant data from the database.

+## 3. Error Handling
+ The assistant is built to handle a variety of potential issues gracefully:

+ * Invalid or Unknown Queries:If a query cannot be understood, the assistant responds with a default error message like "Sorry, I didn’t understand that query."
+ * No Results Found:If no data matches the query ,the assistant provides a helpful message, such as "No employees found in the Sales department."